yassinkortam/yassinkortam/README.md

 <ul style="list-style-type:disc;">
   <li>Working on creating a web-based platform for MSAs to reach new and current students more effectively.</li>
-  <li>Looking to find ways to apply data science and machine learning to the medical field.</li>
+  <li>Looking to find ways to apply data science and machine learning to finance.</li>
 </ul>

 <a href="mailto:yassin.kortam@gmail.com">Email</a> | <a href="https://www.linkedin.com/in/yassink/">LinkedIn</a>